 Like most of the southeast coastal region of the U.S., the area here is pretty flat and the only hills are pedaling over bridges.
 That said, wind can be a factor and unless you are hanging around the beach, look for a rental bike that fits you with multi-speeds.
 If you are going to the rental shop, understand they usually operate on a first come first serve basis, so be sure to get there early if you are trying to ride on a busy weekend.
 Googling bicycle rental in St. Petersburg, I found numerous options.
 Many would deliver and pickup from my hotel and were competitively priced.

-Trails in the Tampa/St. Pete area to explore by bike

-On my last trip to the area, here are some of the bike paths and routes I have briefly checked out.
-I look forward to a return visit to explore these trails further and findl other hidden jewels I missed.

-Fred Marquis Pinellas Trail

-From St. Petersburg to

-Tarpon Springs, this 38

-mile trail system lets you

-explore a scenic blend of

-bustling downtown areas and

-residential neighborhoods.

-Here palm trees shade the

-trail inbetween the parks.
-With

-several cities that dot the trail,

-you will find many options for

-beaches, breweries, dining,

-and shopping along the way.

-This trail also gives you the

-option to visit Honeymoon

-Island State Park where you will find a beach.
-Nearby, a half mile off the trail, you will also find the children's museum at the Dunedin Fine Arts Center.
-It is a 20 mile bike ride up the trail from St. Pete to Clearwater.
-Here in this progressive downtown area, with a beautiful waterfront, enjoy breweries, restaurants, and shopping.
-The North Bay Trail This trail picks in the southern part of St. Petersburg, where the Pinellas Trail ends.
+Trails in the Tampa/St. Pete area to explore by bike On my last trip to the area, here are some of the bike paths and routes I have briefly checked out.
+I look forward to a return visit to explore these trails further and find other hidden jewels I missed.
+Fred Marquis Pinellas Trail From St. Petersburg to Tarpon Springs, this 38 mile trail system lets you explore a scenic blend of bustling downtown areas and residential neighborhoods.
+Here palm trees shade the trail inbetween the parks.
+With several cities that dot the trail, you will find many options for beaches, breweries, dining and shopping along the way.
+This trail also gives you the option to visit Honeymoon in this progressive downtown area, with a beautiful waterfront, enjoy breweries, restaurants and shopping.
+The North Bay Trail This trail picks up in the southern part of St. Petersburg, where the Pinellas Trail ends.
 A 6.3-mile-long trail it curves along the waterfront in downtown St. Pete and takes riders out to the Gandy Bridge, near Weedon Island Preserve.
-I hear this trail gets pretty busy, especially along the southernmost reaches that meanders through Vinoy Park and a few small, sandy beaches.
+I hear this trail gets pretty busy, especially along the southernmost reaches that meander through Vinoy Park and a few small, sandy beaches.
 The Tampa Riverwalk In downtown Tampa, the Riverwalk hugs the Hillsborough River.
 Only 2.6 miles long this is a great thoroughfare for bikers and a place you might see manatees and dolphins.
-The River Walk starts at Curtis Hixon Waterworks Park and stretches 2.6 miles to the intersection of Channelside Dr. & Beneficial Dr. If you want to make a day of it with the whole family, the Riverwalk connects to the Florida Aquarium and to the Glazer Children's Museum, not to mention many restaurants and beautiful parks.
+The Riverwalk starts at Curtis Hixon Waterfront Park and stretches 2.6 miles to the intersection of Channelside Dr. & Beneficial Dr. If you want to make a day of it with the whole family, the Riverwalk connects to the Florida Aquarium and to the Glazer Children's Museum, not to mention many restaurants and beautiful parks.
 Bayshore Linear Park Trail Home to Gasparilla, the third-largest parade in the U.S., the Bayshore is billed as the longest sidewalk in the world, clocking in at 4.5 unobstructed miles of pathway.
 The sidewalk runs along the eastern coast of the Tampa peninsula, offering a view of the bay to the east and some of Tampa's most stately homes to the west.
-This Bayshore also connects easily to the Tampa Riverwalk, via the Platt Street Bridge, if you're looking for a longer ride.
-Starting at Platt St. this trail ends at W. Gandy Blvd. where there is a dedicated bike lane, if pedestrian traffic is heavy.
-Selmon Greenway This Greenway starts where the Selmon Expressway crosses over the Tampa Riverwalk (just south of Brorein Street).
+The Bayshore also connects easily to the Tampa Riverwalk, via the Platt Street Bridge, if you're looking for a longer ride.
+Starting at Platt Street this trail ends at West Gandy Boulevard where there is a dedicated bike lane, if pedestrian traffic is heavy.
+Selmon Greenway This Greenway is a shady trail, less than two miles long, that starts where the Selmon Expressway crosses over the Tampa Riverwalk (just south of Brorein Street).
 A shady trail, less than two miles long.
 From Tampa's historic district it follows the shadows of the expressway rolling northeast to the outskirts of Ybor City.
 Along the way you will find plenty of breweries and restaurants to visit when not biking.
-Courtney Campbell Causeway Trail